 The Family Forest Fish Passage Program (FFFPP) assists private forestland owners in removing culverts and other stream crossing structures that prevent ESA listed salmonids from migrating upstream.
 Through the management of the Department of Natural Resources Washington State Recreation and Conservation Office some 376 landowners have taken advantage of the program to remove 433 barriers since 2003.

 This project removed an undersized culvert which crossed under a private forest land road.
-The culvert was 67% passable and was replaced with an 18′ by 15′ by 7′ concrete box culvert.
-This project improved access to 5.43 miles of upstream spawning and rearing habitat for coho, and cutthroat, steelhead, and bull trout.
+The culvert was 67% passable and was replaced with an 18-foot long, 15-foot wide, 7-foot high concrete box culvert.

 Harris Creek, tributary to the Snoqualmie River, in the Snoqualmie River Basin